Tangent $\infty$-categories and Goodwillie calculus: The Tangent -Category of Differentiable -Categories

-The goal of this section is to show that the Goodwillie tangent structure on $\Catdiff$ extends to a tangent structure, in the sense of Definition~\ref{def:tangent-infty-bicategory}, on an $\infty$-bicategory $\CATdiff$ of differentiable $\infty$-categories.
+The goal of this chapter is to show that the Goodwillie tangent structure on $\Catdiff$ extends to a tangent structure, in the sense of Example~\ref{ex:tangent-infty-bicategories}, on an $\infty$-bicategory $\CATdiff$ of differentiable $\infty$-categories.
 We start by defining that object.